 Returns the prototype of a function as a string (or undef if the function has no prototype).
-FUNCTION is a reference to, or the name of, the function whose prototype you want to retrieve.
+FUNCTION is a reference to, or the name of, the function whose prototype you want to retrieve

 If FUNCTION is a string starting with CORE::, the rest is taken as a name for a Perl builtin.
-If the builtin is not overridable (such as qw//) or if its arguments cannot be adequately expressed by a prototype (such as system), prototype() returns undef, because the builtin does not really behave like a Perl function.
+If the builtin's arguments cannot be adequately expressed by a prototype (such as system), prototype() returns undef, because the builtin does not really behave like a Perl function.
 Otherwise, the string describing the equivalent prototype is returned.

-push ARRAY,LIST
+'''

-push EXPR,LIST
+push ARRAY,LIST push EXPR,LIST

+'''